bebbo203/procedural_tree_generator/readme.md

 ### Example scene composed in Blender

-Finally, to show how Yocto handles the exports of a generic shape, a Tree is exported in OBJ extension and then put in a scene with Blender:
+Finally, to show how Yocto handles the exports of a generic shape, a Tree is exported in OBJ extension and then put in a scene with Blender
+(Environment texture taken from [HDRIhaven](https://hdrihaven.com/):

 ![Blender scene](img/render.png)